-Columns (1)-(5) of Table 5 present the results when we compare sons and daughters in specifications otherwise very similar to those in Table 4, except that we do not need to include population size.
+Columns (4)-(6) of Table 6 present the results using the same specifications as in columns (1)-(3).
 The results show that having a son cuts the effect of material benefits, consistent with the predicted negative interaction.
-The estimate of β_s is -0.017, which amounts to about 20% of the average effect of the ethnic policies.
+The estimate of the average effect of being a son is -0.019, which amounts to about 20% of the average effect of the ethnic policies.

 Conceptually, a sharper specification would be to examine the choices within a family before and after the implementation of ethnic policies.
-However, only 9% of the families have some children born before the policy and some born after the policy.
-We do not have enough power to conduct within-family analysis.
-See Section 7.6 for more discussions on single-child vs. multiple-children families.
+At the aggregate level, we find that the share of mixed couples (with more than one child) that have children of different ethnicities increases from 3.6% to 4.5% after the implementation of the one-child policy.
+However, to conduct within-family analysis at the individual level, we need to focus on families that have some children born before the policy and some born after the policy.
+Given that only 9% of the families belong to this case, we do not have enough power for within-family analysis.
+Section 7.5 further examines whether our baseline findings differ for single-child and multiple-children families.

-Columns (6)-(10) of Table 5 show the results on the effect on Han men with religious minority wives.
+Columns (7)-(9) of Table 6 show the results on the effect on Han men with religious minority wives.
 The specifications are similar to those in columns (1)-(5).
 Consistent with the model, having a religious wife also cuts the effect of material benefits.
-The estimate of β_l is -0.03, about 40% of the average effect of ethnic policies.
+The estimate of the average effect of having a religious wife is -0.05, about 60% of the average effect of ethnic policies.